Carnagion/dissertation/interim/interim.typ

 // TODO: Talk about the branch-and-bound implementation == Branch-and-bound

+The current lower bound is updated in each iteration and passed around as a parameter to avoid having to re-calculate it from scratch every iteration.
+This leads to a noticeable decrease in run time, especially for larger instances with more aircraft to sequence.

 // TODO: Rework to make less messy and more consistent
 #pseudocode(
     [*if* length of $D$ $=$ length of $A$ *then*], ind,